ibnshayed/ibnshayed/README.md

 # Hi there! 👋 I'm Emran IBN Shayed

 Welcome to my GitHub profile!
-I'm a passionate Software Developer specializing in web development and data structures.
+I'm a passionate Full Stack Developer with expertise in both front and back-end technologies.
 I enjoy building innovative solutions and contributing to open-source projects.

 ---